 (406) 444-2150-St. Peter's Hospital Emergency Room.
-A Sexual Assault Nurse Examiner (SANE) provides information and support, underscores the importance of preserving evidence that may help to prove that the alleged criminal offense occurred or to obtain a protection order from the court; explains how and to whom the alleged offense should be reported with law enforcement; offers options about the involvement of law enforcement; and shares the rights of victims.
+A Sexual Assault Nurse Examiner (SANE) provides information and support, underscores the importance of receiving medical care and the preservation and collection of forensic evidence that may help prove that the alleged criminal offense occurred or to obtain a protection order from the court; explains how and to whom the alleged offense should be reported with law enforcement; offers options about the involvement of law enforcement; and shares the rights of victims.
+Receiving a forensic examination does not require a person to file a police report.
+By completed a forensic examination, the evidence is preserved in case the person decides at a later date to file a police report.
 Confidentiality level: Strictly confidential.